Knowledge is not power.

 Before 2007 I had never run over a mile in my life, but by 2008 I was training for my first half-Ironman.

-I would eventually lose 60 lbs and get into marathons and then ultra-marathon trail running, my longest run to date being a 70K (43.5 miles) over three mountain peaks, taking me 14 hours.
+I lost 60 lbs, ran a marathon, then another, and then got into ultra-marathon trail running, my longest run to date being a 70K (43.5 miles) over three mountain peaks, taking me 14 hours.

 I soon learned an important lesson, that when you achieve excellence in one area of your life, it pulls up other areas of your life.